-Diogo Duarte is a London-based, Portuguese image maker specialising in queer self-portraiture and psychological portraiture.
-With a background in mental health and bereavement support, his primarily photography-based practice explores themes of queerness, ego, identity, expression and repression and mental health.
+Diogo Duarte (he/him/they/them), b.
+1987, is an Edinburgh-based, Portuguese artist with a specific interest in queer issues.
+With a background in mental health and bereavement support, his mixed media practice explores themes of queerness, queer futurity, queer utopias, intimacy, sex, identity and mental health.

-His personal work and the images he creates for clients evolve out of processes of psychological exploration which reveal untold stories.
-Diogo's unique perspective and collaborative approach inspire the creation of photographs that are full of meaning and personal revelation.
-Each image is more than a simple picture, it is a celebration of self.
+His personal work evolves out of processes of psychological exploration which reveal untold and nuanced stories.
+Diogo's unique perspective and collaborative approach inspire the creation of work that is full of meaning and personal revelation.
+Each work is a celebration of self.

 Diogo also facilitates workshops with charities where he uses photography to enable self-expression and is a freelance tutor at the London School of Photography.